ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Keyword
 memory
 ### Note
 This commit does not change any performance-related features.
+Log writer buffer is allocated when needed instead of init.

 ## Commit #458
 ### Hash